kubewarden/docs/src/writing-policies/go.md

 [This upstream issue](https://github.com/golang/go/issues/31105) is tracking the evolution of this topic.

-Due to that, it's not possible to use the Go compiler to write Chimera policies.
+Due to that, it's not possible to use the Go compiler to write Kubewarden policies.

 # TinyGo